bashwara/visual-diff/README.md

 #### To use with web pages where authorization is required:

-1. Extract the related cookies from your primary browser.
-    - You can use the [EditThisCookie (V3)](https://chromewebstore.google.com/detail/editthiscookie-v3/ojfebgpkimhlhcblbalbfjblapadhbol) extension to easily extract the cookies in the required format.
+1. Open Chrome and navigate to `chrome://extensions/`.

+2. Enable `Developer mode` by toggling the switch in the top-right corner.

+3. Click the "Load unpacked" button

+4. Select the `/utils/cookie-exporter` directory.

+5. The extension should now appear in your extensions list.

+6. Navigate to the website you want to extract cookies from.

+7. Click the Cookie Exporter extension icon in your browser toolbar.

+8. Choose whether to export cookies from:
+    - Current tab only (cookies for the current domain)
+    - All cookies (all cookies in your browser)

+9. Click the "Export Cookies" button.

+10. Choose where to save the JSON file when prompted.

-2. Include the cookies in the `/server/backstop_data/engine_scripts/cookies.json` file.
+11. Copy the contents of the generated file to the `/server/backstop_data/engine_scripts/cookies.json` file.